August 19 — 23, 2019

 Participants may attend the institute at one of the Host Sites to receive full support during the institute.
 At these sites, participants will be able to verbally ask questions of the presenters through two-way video conferencing facilities.
 Participants will receive training accounts on the available HPC systems.
 Staff will be available at each site to assist during hands-on sessions.
 Seating at each site is limited, and registration will be handled on a first-come first-served basis.

-Alternatively, participants may view the live presentations via YouTube live, but with a significantly reduced level of support.
+Alternatively, participants may view the live presentations via YouTube, but with a significantly reduced level of support.
 Participants will be able to submit written questions through social media tools provided by the institute.
 Due to account allocation policies, participants will NOT be able to receive training accounts on the institute computing systems.
 Everyone wishing to view the YouTube live session must register.

 How to Register